beaubreedlove/FantasyFootball/rules.md

 1.  <a id="seeding">Seeding</a>
     1. Regular Season
         1. Seeding in the regular season will order teams from most to least games won.
-    1. Post season
-        1. The playoffs will be reseeded each round based on the regular season records for each of the remaining teams.
     1.  <a id="tie-breakers">Tie breakers</a>
         1. Most ties in regular season
         1. Best head-to-head record between teams who finished the regular season with the same record